alextsfox/academic-kickstart/content/post/PyOCN/index.md

 # Writing PyOCN
 I recently took a shot at building an actual software library, something I haven't really done before.
 I've made loads of scripts and one-off software projects for my own use or for research use, but never something meant to be distributed to the public.
 It turned into a substantial learning experience for me.
 I had to sharpen my C programming skills, learn how foreign function interfaces work, understand how software libraries are structured, and figure out how to distribute a Python package publicly.

-The result of my work is creating PyOCN: a collection of tools for working with Optimized Channel Networks (OCNs) based on Carraro et al. (2020), *Generation and application of river network analogues for use in ecology and evolution.
+The result of my work is creating `PyOCN`: a collection of tools for working with Optimized Channel Networks (OCNs) inspired by the `OCNet` R package developed in Carraro et al. (2020), *Generation and application of river network analogues for use in ecology and evolution.
 Ecology and Evolution.* doi:10.1002/ece3.6479.
 It mirrors some of the functionality of the OCNet R package (https://lucarraro.github.io/OCNet/), but implemented in python and C, and with some substantial performance improvements.

 I first used OCNs in 2024 during a project as an intern at Oak Ridge National Lab.
 I liked the elegance of the algorithm but found the OCNet R package limiting: many hydroligists prefer to work in python over R, and the OCNet R package had some substantial performance and dependency issues.
 I tried rewriting the algorithm in Python, but it was painfully slow: roughly 30 minutes to generate a 64×64 grid that OCNet handles in seconds.
 Digging through OCNet revealed that it relies heavily on SPArse Matrix (SPAM), a Fortran library, so my pure-Python rewrite was doomed.
 I tried again in Julia, still without the performance I wanted.
 Eventually I shelved the project.
 A few months later, while procrastinating on my PhD thesis, I decided to give it one more shot, this time implementing the entire backend in C and wrapping it with Python bindings.